mattbis/mapFilePath.dev/src/6/proto-api.md

 `PHASE_POST`
 `CHANNEL_SIDE` include to allow channels to share data, or set it for the runtime bindings... its faster included.
 I think.
 ITs teh default... this is only in a build i guess..
 `CHANNEL_ISOLATE` dont use any shared caches or structures.
+`FILTER_ISOLATE` dont use any shared caches or structures.

 ### filters can apply to ports and channels...
 `setChannelFilter`|`filter`|`no-filter`